Registering a Car in France

 You now have all the documents you need to apply for your Carte Grise.

-I have provided a link below to the form you need to complete in order to obtain your Carte Grise.
+I have provided a link below to the website where you need to apply in order to obtain your Carte Grise.
 Fill this in as completely as possible and then arm yourself with the following documents that you have so diligently obtained: -

 - Certificate of Conformity